judokan9/KlipperTFT_UART/README.md

   * At the prompt Would you like a login shell to be accessible over serial? answer 'No'
   * At the prompt Would you like the serial port hardware to be enabled? answer 'Yes'
   * Exit raspi-config and reboot the Pi for changes to take effect.

   For full instructions on how to use Device Tree overlays see [this page](https://www.raspberrypi.org/documentation/configuration/device-tree.md).

   In brief, add a line to the `/boot/config.txt` file to apply a Device Tree overlay.

     dtoverlay=disable-bt

-## Run the KlipperLCD service
+## Run the KlipperTFT service
 * SSH into your Raspberry Pi

 ### Klipper socket API